liberatix/automaton-core/docs/contribution_guidelines.md

 When you do squash and merge, your repo will hang onto the commits that have already been squashed and merged into the master.

 **WARNING!
-THIS WILL WIPE YOUR LOCAL CHANGES!**
+THIS WILL WIPE YOUR LOCAL CHANGES!
+IT IS BEST TO STASH YOUR CHANGES PRIOR TO THAT!**

 **ONLY DO THIS AFTER YOU'VE SQUASHED AND MERGED ALL YOUR CHANGES INTO THE MASTER**

 ```
+# If you still have changes in your branch it's best to stash them
+git stash -u

+# Now you can reset hard to the latest and update your remote repository
-git reset --hard origin/master
+git reset --hard origin/master && git push --force

+# Recover your local changes (if you had any)
+git stash pop
 ```

 ## Lint